ovh/docs/pages/cloud/storage/object_storage/s3_bucket_acl/guide.en-au.md

 ---
-title: Bucket ACL
+title: Object Storage - Bucket ACL
 slug: s3/bucket-acl
 section: Tutorials
 order: 150
-updated: 2023-03-01
+updated: 2023-03-09
 ---

-**Last updated on 1st March 2023**
+**Last updated on 9th March 2023**

 ## Overview

-By default, all resources (buckets, objects) and sub-resources (lifecycle configuration, webite configuration, ...etc) are private in OVH S3 Object Storage.
-Only the resource owner i.e the user account that create it has full control.
+By default, all resources (buckets, objects) and sub-resources (lifecycle configuration, webite configuration, ...etc) are private in OVHcloud S3 Object Storage.
+Only the resource owner, i.e the user account that creates it, has full control.

 Access to private resources can be granted via access policies.